odalecne/drupal-css-editor/README.md

 the browser, using a rich text editor with syntax highlighting and live preview.

-<s>The module has just one option in its configuration page: you can choose
-which themes can use the custom CSS feature.</s> So, on the settings page of each theme <s>enabled to use this feature</s>, it will be displayed a textarea where the admin can type custom CSS code.
+On the settings page of each theme it will be displayed a textarea where the admin can type custom CSS code.
 He can choose to use a plain textarea or an editor with syntax highlighting (default).
 He can also preview the changes live while he types.
 This can be disabled